To report ongoing chemical releases, oil spills, or fish kills, contact the toll-free 24-hour emergency response line 888-481-0125.

-If you are with a local response organization (police, fire, EMS), you are only required to report oil or hazardous material releases to SCDHEC for cases in which you are, or your organization is, the responsible party.
-However, the SCDHEC Emergency Response Section appreciates release incident notifications from any source.
+If you are with a local response organization (police, fire, EMS), please report oil or hazardous material releases to SCDHEC for cases in which you are, or your organization is, the responsible party.

 The response of SCDHEC to release incidents is authorized by law.
-This regulatory authority enables SCDHEC to ensure that incidents are documented, responsible parties are identified, and enviornmental impacts are addressed.
+This regulatory authority enables SCDHEC to ensure that incidents are documented, responsible parties are identified, and environmental impacts are addressed.

 SCDHEC emergency response operations are conducted state and federal procedures in cooperation federal, state, and local agencies as well as other involved parties.